 The Bottom Line

-Combining the expenses of having a baby with the fact that I don’t feel “called” to be a mother, I see myself staying child-free for the rest of my life.
+Combining the expenses of having a baby with the fact that I don’t feel “called” to be a mother, I can see myself staying child-free for the rest of my life.

 Don’t get me wrong — I want nothing more than for all those other cool, smart people I know to have kids if they want to.
 I believe children are a blessing.
 I just also believe that they’re one blessing that isn’t meant for me.